elarson816/git-workshop/README.md

   5. Push
   6. Pull request
   7. Getting feedback
-  8. Making more changes
+  8. Making more changes (if requested by a/the maintainer)
-  9. Merge pull request (done by the maintainer)
+  9. Merge pull request (done by a/the maintainer)

 #### Part 2
-Getting recent changes while doing development.
-  1. Fork or make an independent repo
-  2. Make a new branch
-  3. Changes are made in trunk and new repo
+Updating your repo from someone else's changes.

-  4. Fetch changes
+  10. Fetch changes
-  5. Merge or rebase
+  11. Merge or rebase
-  6. Handle merge conflicts
+  12. Handle merge conflicts

-     - This happens when the same "hunk" is affected in both branches, after they have diverged, and before they have re-merged.
+Merge conflicts can happen when the same "hunk" is affected in both branches, after
+    they have diverged, and before they have re-merged.